 Dinosaur National Monument

 The Dinosaur National Monument straddles the border between Utah and Colorado.
 The reserve was created to preserve the layers of rock in which Jurassic Era dinosaur skeletons and bones were found embedded at a site in the Utah section of the Monument area.
-In 1909 an exposed sediment riverbed was discovered to contain layers of prehistoric plant and animal fossils.
-A quarry went into operation on the site, where full dinosaur skeletons as well as fossilised remains of sea creatures up to three times older than dinosaurs were excavated.
-A visitor centre has been built over the quarry to protect the fossils, and forming one of the walls is the exposed rock layer containing over 2,000 dinosaur bones that has been enclosed as a permanent exhibit.
+In 1909, an exposed sediment riverbed was found to contain layers of prehistoric plant and animal fossils.
+A quarry went into operation on the site, where full dinosaur skeletons were discovered, as well as fossilised remains of sea creatures up to three times older than dinosaurs were excavated.
+A visitor centre has been built over the quarry to protect the fossils.
+Forming one of the walls is an exposed rock layer containing more than 2,000 dinosaur bones that have been enclosed as a permanent exhibit.

 Although the quarry is often the main reason for visiting the Dinosaur National Monument, the area also contains acres of some of the most beautiful mountain scenery in the north, with colourful sandstone cliffs, deep river canyons and forests, a number of scenic hiking trails, unique wildlife, and thrilling white water rafting on two of the Colorado River's fast-flowing tributaries.